Car problems Peugeot

 Car problems Peugeot 207: electronics and engine

-The 207 succeeded the 206 and introduced modern electronics, which unfortunately also brought new problems.
+The 207 replaced the 206 and introduced modern electronics, which unfortunately also brought new problems.
 ABS and ESP sensors regularly fail, leading to warning lights on the dashboard.
-The fix is often simple, but diagnosis takes time and costs money.
+The fix is often simple, but diagnosis takes time and money.

-The petrol engines, especially the smaller ones, are vulnerable.
+The petrol engines, especially the smaller versions, are vulnerable.
 Timing chains can show early wear and the timing belt needs timely replacement.
-If in doubt, have a compression test carried out to assess the state of the engine.
-The interior and lighting suffer from electrical teething problems: windscreen wipers run slowly, windows get stuck halfway and rear lights fail due to moisture issues.
+If in doubt, have a compression test carried out to assess the condition of the engine.
+Interior and lighting suffer from early electrical issues: windscreen wipers work slowly, windows stop halfway and rear lights fail due to moisture problems.

-Maintenance is important on the 207.
-Check oil level and coolant regularly, and change fluids on time.
-When buying, look for a complete service history and test all electronic systems during the test drive.
+Maintenance is important with the 207.
+Regularly check the oil level and coolant, and change fluids on time.
+When buying, look for a complete service history and test the operation of all electronic systems during the test drive.

 Read more: Peugeot 207

-‘ The big sore point lies in the PureTech petrol engines. ’
+‘ The major sore point lies in the PureTech petrol engines. ’

-Car problems Peugeot 208: PureTech engine in the spotlight
+Car problems Peugeot 208: focus on the PureTech engine

 The 208 is a popular small car with modern design and comfortable driving characteristics.
-The big sore point lies in the PureTech petrol engines.
-The wet timing belt wears prematurely, with all the consequences: oil consumption, engine damage and expensive repairs.
+The major sore point lies in the PureTech petrol engines.
+The wet timing belt wears prematurely, with all the consequences that entails: oil consumption, engine damage and expensive repairs.
 Check the oil level weekly and replace the belt preventively at 40,000 kilometres.

-Anyone buying a 208 should choose an example with a full service history and proof of belt replacement.
-Consider a diesel version if you do many long journeys, but be alert to diesel particulate filter and AdBlue issues.
+Anyone buying a 208 should opt for a car with a complete service history and proof of belt replacement.
+Consider a diesel version if you do a lot of long journeys, but be alert to diesel particulate filter and AdBlue problems.
 For city use, a well-maintained petrol version is the safest choice, provided you keep a close eye on the timing belt.

 Read more: Peugeot 208